 There are thirty super yummy flavors of ice cream to choose from.
 There’s also pizza and salads if you want something more substantial!

-See Related: Best & Fun Things to do in Northern Minnesota
+See Related: Things to Do in Northern Minnesota

 13. The Pickled Loon Saloon

-If you are in the mood for an adult beverage, you can try one of their amazing Bloody Marys, a Screwdriver, or Mimosas for just a dollar each.
+If you want an adult beverage, try one of their excellent Bloody Marys, a Screwdriver, or Mimosas for just a dollar each.

 They offer takeaways and piping-hot deliveries too in the surrounding area.
 Their food is a must-try on your visit.